bcnataly/data-analyst-portfolio-nataly/4_Project_PowerBI-DAX/README.md

   - The top-performing branch is Santiago de Surco, which leads in total sales volume.
 The branch with the lowest performance is La Molina.
   - Toyota and Suzuki are the best-selling brands, indicating strong customer preference.
 Mazda is the least-selling brand.
   - Contrary to the classic Pareto principle, where 20% of products generate 80% of results, 80% of vehicle sales at Peru CarHub come from 71.42% of the available models.
 This reflects more balanced and diversified demand, suggesting that customers appreciate having a wide range of choices.

+## 🚀 Execution Guide

+To explore this project in full:
+- Open the analisis_de_ventas.pbix Power BI file.
+- Navigate through each view:
+Report view: Displays the dashboard on one page and two tables on the other page.
+The tables display some of the calculated measures.
+Table view: Displays the tables that make up the star schema data model.
+Model view: Star schema data model.

+The contents of each file are explained in detail in the **Included Files** section.